posted 2/14/10

 All of us can be analyzed by sociologists according to "personal dimensions" or "variables".
 These variables locate us in social space.
 The list of things that cause a person to become homeless are the same list that cause a person to be wealthy.

 Spatial (200 nm · 200 nm) probability distribution (ordinate) of an electron participating in the current transport in the case of the quantum Hall effect.
 The self-similar structure of the fractal landscape determines the universal conductance.
-From HERE This is the fractal distribution "map" of electron participation in a dissipative electric transport system, but a map of the distribution of wealth in the social space would look very much the same, because both arise from the same kind of reflexive interaction, which causes structures to appear in multidimensional social space, instead of distributing either conductive participation (above) or economic participation (our example) evenly or "randomly" throughout the space.
+From HERE; This is the fractal distribution "map" of electron participation in a dissipative electric transport system, but a map of the distribution of wealth in the social space would look very much the same, because both arise from the same kind of reflexive interaction, which causes structures to appear in multidimensional social space, instead of distributing either conductive participation (above) or economic participation (our example) evenly or "randomly" throughout the space.

+The system is founded on the value of the person as a revenue-producing unit, and as a consumer unit, like a little particle with a plus side and a minus side.
+When everything goes well, most persons spin nicely, generating revenue for their employer, and maintaining a market base for goods and services, including government, which is a service we pay for.
+We pay for government through fees, taxes, and fines.
 The energy that makes us spin is money.
 People with a lot of money spin and spin, and they cause those right around them to spin, too, but the farther you get from them, the less spin there is.
 When there is too little money, or when it is too highly concentrated, the flow of money doesn’t reach everywhere.
 Some people don’t generate money and they are very poor consumers.
 They are on the margins of money, they are surplus people.
+If there were a terrible plague, or a horrible war, or a sudden prosperity like a new source of free energy, then everyone in society would move up a notch, and some of the surplus people, who weren’t too old or too addicted, would be swept back into the flow.

 Bonus Army: 17,000 homeless WWI veterans and their families march on Washington DC demanding the government cash out their bonuses.
-They made their demands at the urging of retired Marine Major General Smedley Butler, see here They were attacked by the U.S. Army, and their homeless city burned, with the loss of two men and unknown children.
+They made their demands at the urging of retired Marine Major General Smedley Butler, see here.
+They were attacked by the U.S. Army, and their homeless city burned, with the loss of two men and unknown children.
 Archive photos

 Here in the United States we have official mythology about how we’re all created equal.
 That’s simply unfounded crap, and it was never expected that we are all equal, only that we should receive equal treatment under the law.
 Evidence is very strong that even that meager goal can’t be met.
 By no means are people equal.
 Most of the differences, like accidents of birth, transcend the person and whatever choice they might make.
 Did you choose to be your sex, your race, your social status at birth, your birth date?
 These are the variables that most likely influence your place in society, and they are the things you have the least control over.
 These variables are the realities covered by the myth that we are "all equal".